hpc/charliecloud/doc-src/dev.rst

     tarball with no leading path (:code:`./` is acceptable).

   * Any programming language is permitted.
-To be included in the Charliecloud source code, a language already in the prerequisites is required.
+To be included in the Charliecloud source code, a language already in the test suite dependencies is required.

+  * The script must test for its dependencies and fail with appropriate error message and exit code if something is missing.
+To be included in the Charliecloud source code, all dependencies must be something we are willing to install and test.

   * Exit codes:

     * 0: Image tarball successfully created.
-    * 65: One or more prerequisites were not met.
+    * 65: One or more dependencies were not met.
+    * 126 or 127: No interpreter available for script language (the shell takes care of this).
     * else: An error occurred.